DiarmuidByrne/AI-Assignment-Heuristic-Maze-Game/readme.md

 <br><B>Student Number:</B> G00302711
 <br><B>Lecturer:</B> John Healy

+## How to use
+To run the program:
+- ensure the jar file is located in the root folder, alongside "Resources" and "fcl"
+- From the command line/terminal use the command: java -cp "Heuristic Maze Game.jar" ie.gmit.sw.game.GameRunner

 ## Introduction
 This project was made for my final year Artificial Intelligence module.
 It combines heuristic and uninformed searches, along with fuzzy logic to form the gameplay elements for a maze traversing game.